 - Supply is based on demand

-- Early supply is determined by frequent stimulation in the early days
+- Early supply is determined by frequent stimulation on days 1-3

 - Supply is maintained by frequent stimulation and milk removal